kasulani/shoppinglist/README.md

 # ShoppingList
 [![Build Status](https://travis-ci.org/kasulani/Shoppinglist.svg?branch=master)](https://travis-ci.org/kasulani/shoppinglist)
 ## About
-This is an application that allows to record and share things they want to spend money on and keep track of their shopping lists.
+This is a front end application that allows users to record and share things they want to spend money on and keep track of their shopping lists.
 ## Goal
 The goal of this application is to enable users keep track of their shopping lists and further